Experimental Evaluation of Individualized Treatment Rules: A Simulation Study

-We find that the proposed cross-validated estimators are approximately unbiased even when $n=100$.
-The coverage is generally around or above the nominal $95\%$ value, reflecting the conservative estimate used for estimating the variance.
-Furthermore, for the PAPE without and with budget constraint, i.e., $\hat{\tau}_F$ and $\hat{\tau}_{F}(c_{0.2})$, the coverage is close to the nominal value.
+The proposed cross-validated estimators are approximately unbiased even for $n=100$.
+The coverage is generally around or above the nominal $95\%$ value, reflecting the conservative estimate of the variance.
+For the PAPE without and with budget constraint, i.e., $\hat{\tau}_F$ and $\hat{\tau}_{F}(c_{0.2})$, the coverage is close to the nominal value.
 This indicates that the bias of the proposed conservative variance estimator is relatively small even though the number of folds for cross-validation is only $K=5$.
-The general performance of the proposed methodology is good even when the sample size is as small as $n=100$.
+The performance of the proposed methodology is good even when the sample size is as small as $n=100$.
 When the sample size is $n=500$, the standard deviation of the cross-validated estimator is roughly half of the corresponding $n=100$ fixed ITR estimator (this is a good comparison because each fold has 100 observations).
 This confirms the theoretical efficiency gain that results from cross-validation.